rstudio/keras3/man-src/k_while_loop/2-translated.Rmd

 keras.ops.while_loop(cond, body, [i])[0]
 # 10
 ```

+@returns
+A list/tuple of tensors, has the same shape and dtype as `inputs`.

 @param cond A callable that represents the termination condition of the loop.
     Must have the same number of args as `loop_vars`, and return a bool.